Skeletrox/influxdb/README.md

 # ATTENTION:

+**This is a corpse.

+Please don't try to animate a corpse.

+Animating corpses never goes well.**

 Around January 11th, 2019, `master` on this repository will become InfluxDB 2.0 code.
 The content of `infludata/platform` will be moved to this repository.
 If you rely on `master`, you should update your dependencies to track the `1.7` branch.

 ## An Open-Source Time Series Database